General Data Protection Regulation (GDPR)

 - How long you can keep personal data?

 - What to do in case of a data breach?

 Any information that can on its own be used to identify a living individual is personal data.
 If the information on its own can’t identify the person, but in conjunction with other pieces of information it can do so, then it is also considered personal data.
 Additionally, if personal data has been processed –for example, encrypted– but this processing is potentially reversible, it still falls within the scope of the GDPR.

 For How Long Can Data Be Kept?

-The answer is both simple and complex: get rid of it as soon as you don’t need it anymore –for example, by scheduling hard drive shredding and document shredding.
-Understand the real need for the data you store, and establish a process to destroy it or review it after a certain amount of time.
+The answer is both simple and complex: get rid of it as soon as you don’t need it anymore, by scheduling hard drive shredding and document shredding.
+Understand the real need for the data you store and establish a process to destroy it or review it after a certain amount of time.
 Let this time not be shorter than the one specified by legal obligations to keep that data.

 What Should I Do in Case of a Data Breach?